rytis-paskauskas/TCPCam/README.md

 idf.py menuconfig
 ```
 Customize TCPCam-related parameters in the "TCPCam Configuration" section.

-### Build and flash
-This project for the server follows the [standard ESP-IDF build workflow](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html#step-6-connect-your-device "ESP IDF build workflow").

-The client can be built using the included `Makefile` but it is simple enough to be built manually.

 ### Build types
 It is possible to build for ESP32 without camera support using the provided test builds.

-Also, it should be possible to extend this app to other camera sensors by replacing `esp32cam.c` with an appropriate driver and providing a custom frame generator (this has not been tested).

 The menuconfig's *"Image and Streaming settings > Build type"* section provides several build options.